KDCube is built around apps

 ngrok http --host-header=rewrite 5173

 The CLI-started Docker Compose stack already includes the KDCube web proxy, which routes /api/integrations/* to proc, /api/* and /sse/* to ingress, and browser routes to the frontend.
-After ngrok gives you https://<ngrok-domain>, use that single origin in CORS/Cognito callback settings and in bundle public integration URLs such as Telegram webhooks.
+After ngrok gives you https://<ngrok-domain>, use that single origin in CORS/Cognito callback settings and app integration URLs such as Telegram webhooks.
 If assembly.yaml changes, restart with kdcube refresh --tenant T --project P; use --path, --latest, --upstream, or --release <ref> only when platform source should change.
-If bundle config/secrets change, use kdcube bundle reload <bundle_id> or reapply seed bundle descriptors with kdcube bundle config apply --descriptors-location ... --reload.
+If app config or secrets change, use kdcube bundle reload <bundle_id> or reapply seed descriptors with kdcube bundle config apply --descriptors-location ... --reload.

 Reference recipe: ngrok-README.md.

-Bundles can mark dependency-heavy helper functions with @venv(...).
-The platform creates a cached per-bundle subprocess venv, overlays the runtime packages already present in proc, then installs the bundle's requirements.txt on top.
+Apps can mark dependency-heavy helper functions with @venv(...).
+The platform creates a cached per-app subprocess venv, overlays the runtime packages already present in proc, then installs the app's requirements.txt on top.
 The venv is rebuilt only when the requirements file changes.

 from kdcube_ai_app.infra.plugin.bundle_loader import api, venv